TEJA6777/Simple-Calculator/README.md

 # Simple-Calculator
-My first repository , simple calculator  which is written in python with tkinter Author-Sai Teja
+My first repository , simple calculator  which is written in python with tkinter.
+Author-Sai Teja